Baby-Phoenix/SlimeItAway/README.md

 # Slime It Away

-2D garbage collecting game made to raise awarness about the environmental conditions
+2D garbage collecting game made to raise awareness  about the environmental conditions